TSLanka/Attendance-Using-MAC-Address/README.md

-# Attendance-Using-MAC-Address
-# Attendance Tracking System
+# Attendance Tracking System Using-MAC-Address

 This is a simple Flask-based web application that tracks attendance of students based on their device connections.